carpentries/instructor-training/files/intro-slides/slides.md

   - capability of teaching the materials
   - your accessibility to learners
   - shared experience
-- Why you're excited about teaching SWC/DC
+- Why you are excited about teaching SWC/DC